Feuerlabs/meta-exosense/README.md

       uses exo:std-callback;
     }

-Insert it anywhere in the `exodemo.yang` file.
+Insert it anywhere in the `exodemo/yang/exodemo.yang` file.

 ## Validate the edited Yang specification
 A changed yang specification should be validated prior to being